Genokarma/tutorials/docs/modules/kraken/index.md

 * Click <ss>Start</ss>
 * Click <ss>Close</ss>
 * The file will now appear in the top of your history panel.

-The file name is quite long: let's change it:
+* Repeat this for all the files on Zenodo.

+### Shorten file names

 * Click on the pencil icon next to the file name.
 * In the centre Galaxy panel, click in the box under <ss>Name</ss>
-* Shorten the file name to, for example, <fn>staph_R1.fastq</s>
+* Shorten the file name.
 * Then click <ss>Save</ss>

-Repeat this for all the files on Zenodo.
 You should now have four files in your current history:

 ![galaxy history](images/files2.png)